oscarsernarosero/block_explorer/README.md

 This project is still in the prototype phase, but it is still possible to parse a big chunk of the Bitcoin blockchain.

 First make sure the Neo4j database is running.
-Then  and then simply open the file block_parser.ipynb and make sure to change the user and password for the database to your own.
+Then simply open the file block_parser.ipynb, and make sure to change the user and password for the database to your own.
+Also, make sure that the parser will point to where you are storing the Bitcoin blockchain (blk****.dat files).
 After that, simply run the first 7 cells of the Jupyter notebook.

 This is how chunks of the blockchain looks like in a graph database: